309thEDDGE/opal-helm/README.md

 >$helm install argoregcred . --create-namespace -n argocd

-### Configure the ArgoCD Helm Chart

-change directory to the ARGOCD/chart helm repository. open the values.yaml IDE of your choice.

-make the following changes:

-**line 60:**
-    - change upgradeJob -> enabled value from "true" to "false" **line 135:**
-    - change imagePullSecrets -> name from "private-registry" to "regcred" **line 1470:**
-    - change redis-bb -> image -> pullSecrets from "private-registry" to "regcred" **line 2000:**
-    - change server -> ingress -> enabled from "flase" to "true" **line 2002:**
-    - remove brackets from server -> ingress -> annotations and add the following fields

->traefik.ingress.kubernetes.io/router.entrypoints: websecure
->traefik.ingress.kubernetes.io/router.tls: "true"

-NOTE: make sure to save the file
 ### Install ArgoCD helm chart
 now that the argoCD values are configured properly for a local deployment, helm install the argocd from the parent directory of ArgoCD repository